uhs-robert/bash-scripts/README.md

 > The script assumes the directory is in `run/media/$username/SHARE`.
 This should be modified to match your directory for BATOCERA.

 ## clean_empty_dirs
-This script removes empty directories from the current path, helping to declutter your filesystem.
+This script is designed to find and delete empty directories within a specified directory.
+If no directory is provided, it will default to the current directory.

+### Features
+- **Recursively searches** for empty directories within the specified path.
+- **User confirmation** before deleting any empty directories to prevent accidental data loss.
+- **Help information** provided to guide users on how to use the script.

 ## compress_files
 This script compresses specified files or directories into a .zip format, useful for storage and transfer.